openfaas/openfaas.github.io/_posts/2020-01-14-birthday-teamserverless.md

 ---
 title: "OpenFaaS 3rd Birthday Celebrations"
-description: We celebrated our 3rd Birthday with a special TeamServerless webinar for the community and a SWAG contest
+description: I look back over the past 3 years as we celebrate the OpenFaaS birthday again and look to the future
 date: 2020-01-14
 image: /images/2020-01-14-birthday-teamserverless/cake.png
 categories: